 Market risk is the risk that the fair value of a financial asset will fluctuate because of general market changes, fundamental changes that affect specific assets, or changes in sentiment.
 Market risk is manifested in three main types of risk: market interest rates (interest rate risk), foreign exchange (currency risk), and market prices (price risk).
 The Fund's policies and procedures put in place to mitigate exposure to market risk are detailed in the Trustee's investment policies and the RMF.
-There has been no significant change to the nature of the Fund's exposure to market risks or the manner in which it manages and measures the risk.
+The COVID-19 related effects have not required any material change to the nature of the Fund's exposure to market risks or the manner in which it manages and measures the risk.